eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 Now, if you are reading this blog, you probably know I am an Approval die-hard.
 I think it is [the most practical and effective reform we should be supporting right now](../approval-only/){:target="_blank"}.
 However, I would like to share my positive thoughts here in this post.

-I first heard about the system proposed by Better Choices through a bill in Ohio which would implement a "Top 3 Condorcet" system, where a jungle primary would be held and the top three candidates would advance to a final election conducted using a kind of Condorcet method.
+I first heard about the system proposed by Better Choices through a bill in Ohio which would implement a "Top-3 Condorcet" system, where a jungle primary would be held and the top three candidates would advance to a final election conducted using a kind of Condorcet method.
 But before we start getting too lost into the jargon, let's ensure we are clear about what the hell I'm even talking about.

 ### Condorcet Methods